 Donegan had a late renaissance when in 2000 he appeared on Van Morrison’s album The Skiffle Sessions – Live in Belfast 1998, an acclaimed album featuring Donegan singing with Van Morrison and Chris Barber, with a guest appearance by Dr John.
 Donegan also played at the Glastonbury Festival, and was made an MBE in 2000.

 He sadly passed away from heart problems on Nov 3, 2002 mid-way through a UK tour and before he was due to perform at a memorial concert for George Harrison with The Rolling Stones.
-He had had cardiac problems since the 1970s and had several heart attacks.
+He had had cardiac problems since the 1970s and had several previous heart attacks.
+He was 71.

 Dire Staits’ founder, guitar superstar and singer Mark Knopfler released a tribute to Donegan entitled “Donegan’s Gone” on his 2004 album, Shangri-La, and said he was one of his greatest influences.